Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Applications to Lagrangian fibrations

 \section{Applications to Lagrangian fibrations}

-In this section we give some applications of Theorem \ref{thm main} to Lagrangian fibrations.
+In this section we give some applications of Theorems \ref{thm vormain} and \ref{thm main} to Lagrangian fibrations.
 Our main goal is to determine $\codim_M M_Y$.
-We show first that if we deform a fiber of a fibration then also the fibration deforms, see Lemma \ref{lemma my in mf}.
-We also pose a number of interesting questions regarding singular fibers, which hopefully contribute to understanding Lagrangian fibrations.
+Let $X$ be an irreducible symplectic manifold.
+Recall that a \emph{Lagrangian fibration} is a morphism $f:X\to B$ with connected fibers to a normal projective variety $B$ such that the general fiber of $f$ is a Lagrangian subvariety.